Brazilian advisory rating system: Films and television programs

 People under the minimum age indicated by the rating can watch the movie if accompanied by an adult guardian or if they are carrying a consent form, except for 18-rated movies on the cinemas.
-Movies rated 18 are restricted to persons aged 16 and over, and those aged 16 and 17 should be accompanied by an adult guardian.
+Movies rated 18 are legally restricted to persons aged 16 and over, and those aged 16 and 17 should be accompanied by an adult guardian.
 Films for cinema and DVD/Blu-ray releases are previously rated by the ClassInd.
 TV programs are rated by their own broadcasters and therefore the rating can be accepted or denied if considered inappropriate.
+Ratings assigned by the broadcaster itself rather than assigned by DEJUS (e.g. a TV network or a streaming service), are preceded by the letter "A".

 Video games

 The Entertainment Software Rating Board (ESRB) system was de facto adopted by some Brazilian distributors, consequence of working with North American publishers, and was not translated from English or adapted to the Brazilian culture, being inappropriate for the Brazilian market and leaving most consumers uninformed.
 It was introduced by Senator José Gregori, that the growing game market in Brazil needed bigger control over the countless games sold in the country every day.

 Since 2001, games are rated in Brazil by the Department of Justice, Rating, Titles and Qualification, part of the Ministry of Justice.

 The ClassInd rating system is the same for games, films and television programs.
 Rating is mandatory for all games released in Brazil.
 However, after becoming a member of the International Age Rating Coalition in 2013, it became easier for digitally distributed games to receive a ClassInd rating.